Dolomite Finance Common Questions

 What networks does Dolomite Finance support?

-As of the current deployment, Dolomite Finance operates on Ethereum, Arbitrum, Berachain, Mantle, and Botanix.
+In the current deployment, Dolomite Finance operates on Ethereum, Arbitrum, Berachain, Mantle, and Botanix.
 The network selector button in the top-right corner of the interface shows all available options.

 Each network has its own set of supported assets and liquidity pools.
 Arbitrum was the original home of Dolomite Finance and carries the deepest liquidity.
 Ethereum is the newer flagship deployment with access to the broadest range of ERC-20 assets.
-Berachain, Mantle, and Botanix are newer deployments featuring unique local assets.
+Berachain, Mantle, and Botanix are more recent deployments featuring unique local assets.

 How do oDOLO rewards work?